carolinlawrence/carolinlawrence.github.io/index.markdown

 ## Research Interests
 * Machine Learning, particularly for Graph-structured Data and using Reinforcement Learning
+* Explainable AI: AI should enrich our lives and for this we should work on interpretable, trustworthy and inclusive AI
 * Natural Language Processing, particularly Question-Answering and Dialogue
-* Explainable AI: AI should enrich our lives and for this we should work on interpretable, trustworthy and inclusive AI

 ## News
+# 2021
+* February 9: <a href="https://sites.google.com/view/gclr2021/accepted-papers">GCLR Workshop</a> Presentation of Gradient Rollback
+* February 4 & 5: <a href="https://aaai.org/Conferences/AAAI-21/">AAAI 21</a> Presentation of our paper <a href="https://arxiv.org/abs/2010.05516">Explaining Neural Matrix Factorization with Gradient Rollback</a>
+* January 19: <a href="https://www.youtube.com/watch?v=6UeOwHtBF_0&feature=youtu.be">[YouTube Video]</a> Talk at the <a href="https://www.meetup.com/NLP-Zurich/events/275560462/">Zurich NLP Meetup</a>

 # 2020
 * December 12: <a href="https://slideslive.com/38943164">Video</a> Presentation of <a href="https://arxiv.org/abs/2011.02511">Learning from Human Feedback: Challenges for Real-World Reinforcement Learning in NLP</a> at the <a href="https://sites.google.com/view/neurips2020rwrl">Challenges of Real-World RL Workshop</a>, co-located with <a href="https://neurips.cc/">NeurIPS 2020</a>.
 * December 9: Poster presentation of <a href="https://arxiv.org/abs/2010.05516">Gradient Rollback</a> at the <a href="https://wimlworkshop.org/neurips2020/">WiML workshop</a>, co-located with <a href="https://neurips.cc/">NeurIPS 2020</a>.